akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 **Section headers in a rect**

-A typical central place for any custom layout implementation is the `layoutAttributesForElementsInRect:` function, which  returns an array of layout attributes containing a layout attribute for each cell, supplementary, or decoration view that should be displayed in the passed rectangle.
+The central place for a custom layout implementation is typically in the `layoutAttributesForElementsInRect:` function, which  returns an array of layout attributes containing a layout attribute for each cell, supplementary, or decoration view that should be displayed in the passed rectangle.

-Since we're going to move forward with our implementation via subclassing `UICollectionViewFlowLayout`, most of the key ingredients should already be provided to us out of the box.
+Since we're going to move forward with our implementation via subclassing `UICollectionViewFlowLayout`, most of the key ingredients there should already be provided to us out of the box.

-The core idea is to simply add our custom sections' layout attributes to those already handled by `UICollectionViewFlowLayout`.
+The main idea is to simply add our custom sections' layout attributes to those already handled by `UICollectionViewFlowLayout`.

 Let's start with writing a few helper functions that will help us deal with the custom sections.